RyanParsley/skillful-notes/slides.md

 <!--

-The next couple of slides are going to discuss markdown past and present, but this presentation is about crafting a narritive with data.
-Help your data tell a story or better tell a story with data.

-Markdown is great and I believe I use it to great effect in some of the following examples, but this is not a presentation _about_ markdown.
-This is a presentation about thinking and communicating.
+Markdown is great and I believe I use it effectively in the following examples, but this is not a presentation _about_ markdown.
+That's an implementation detail.

-It's about selecting the right tool for the job and knowing when adhering to the tech stack is not a prerequisite.
+This presentation is about thinking and communicating.

+This presentation is about **crafting a narrative**.

+Sometimes, the words you write can be more impactful with data to back it up.

+Sometimes, you should hang back on the writing while you aggregate some data.
+Then mine a narrative from that.

+Sometimes that data needs to be massaged before it can tell any sort of story at all.

+Don't reach for a spreadsheet!
+Do not open another browser tab.

+Reach for your text editor!

+We are developers.
+We are web developers!

 -->